Last updated : 4/6/2023

 There’s a fab collection of clocks which would look lovely in a child’s bedroom.

 They are open seven days a week and the shop doubles up as a workshop where you can watch Suzanne creating one of her masterpieces.
-They have a collection of ceramic hearts which you can string together to create a lovely banner.

 It’s a great place to go if you need to buy a gift, or treat yourself to something special.
 Check out their website for mail order too if you can’t make it to Brighton.
 You can even learn to make your own unique glass creation and they cater for hen parties or other groups.